A Survey on Transformer Compression: Concept of Transformer

 \section{Concept of Transformer}

-The transformer architecture is firstly proposed to tackle tasks like machine translation~\cite{vaswani2017attention}.
+The Transformer architecture is firstly proposed to tackle tasks like machine translation~\cite{vaswani2017attention}.
 A standard Transformer architecture contains main blocks, multi-head attention (MHA) and feed-forward networks (FFN).
 The attention is formulated as

 where $Q$, $K$, $V$ are query, key and value matrix, respectively. $d$ is the feature's dimension.
-The multi-head attention jointly extracts information from diverse subspaces, which is the concatenation of different heads, \ie,
+The multi-head attention jointly extracts information from diverse subspaces, which is the concatenation of different heads,

 $W^Q$, $W^K$, $W^V$, $W^O$ are the corresponding parameter matrices.
 The FFN module transforms features from each token independently.
-It is usually constructed by stacking two FC layers with activation functions, \ie,
+It is usually constructed by stacking two FC layers with activation functions,

-where $x$ is input feature, $\phi$ is activation function (\eg, GeLU). $W_1$, $W_2$, $b_1$, $b_2$ are the weight and bias parameters in FC layers.
+where $x$ is input feature, and $\phi$ is activation function (\eg, GELU). $W_1$, $W_2$, $b_1$, $b_2$ are the weight and bias parameters in FC layers.
 The MHA and FFN module are stacked alternatively to construct the whole model.

-The Transformer architecture has strong scaling ability to construct extremely large models with several billion or trillion parameters.
-It supports most of the prevalent large models in NLP, CV and multiple modality domains.
-For example, the well-known large language models (\eg, GPT-series~\cite{brown2020language,gpt4}, LLAMA~\cite{touvron2023llama},Pangu~\cite{zeng2021pangu,ren2023pangu}) are its decoder-only variants.
+The Transformer architecture has strong scalability and so can be used to construct extremely large models with several billion or trillion parameters.
+It supports most of the predominant large models in NLP, CV and multiple modality domains.
+For example, the well-known large language models (\eg, GPT-series~\cite{brown2020language,gpt4}, LLaMA~\cite{touvron2023llama},Pangu~\cite{zeng2021pangu,ren2023pangu}) are its decoder-only variants.
 By simply splitting an image into multiple patches, it can be used to tackle vision tasks~\cite{Dosovitskiy2020AnII,chen2021pre,bai2023sequential}.
-The multiple model like CLIP~\cite{radford2021learning}, BLIP~\cite{li2022blip}, LLaVA~\cite{liu2023visual} also use transformer as the backbones.
+The multiple model like CLIP~\cite{radford2021learning}, BLIP~\cite{li2022blip}, LLaVA~\cite{liu2023visual} also use Transformer as the backbones.